Slovenians vote in tight race between populists, liberals | Politics

 - Slovenia

-Slovenians cast ballots Sunday in a parliamentary election that is expected to be a tight race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.
-Some 1.7 million voters will choose from an array of parties running for seats in the 90-member legislature.
+Slovenians are casting ballots on Sunday in a parliamentary election that is expected to be a tight race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.
+About 1.7 million voters will choose from an array of parties running for seats in the 90-member legislature.
 The ruling conservative Slovenian Democratic Party and newly formed Freedom Movement have led polls ahead of the vote.
-Surveys, however, have suggested that there will be no clear winner in the election and that a coalition government will have to be formed after the vote, comprising at least three or four parties.
+Surveys, however, have suggested that there will be no clear winner in the election and that a coalition government will have to be formed after the vote, made up of at least three or four parties.
 Jansa became prime minister a little over two years ago after the previous liberal premier resigned.
-An admirer of former U.S. President Donald Trump, Jansa has pushed the country to the right since taking over at the start of the COVID-19 pandemic.
+An admirer of former US President Donald Trump, Jansa has pushed the country to the right since taking over at the start of the COVID-19 pandemic.

-The main challenger Sunday is U.S.-educated former business executive Robert Golob and his Freedom Movement party.
+The main challenger Sunday is US-educated former business executive Robert Golob and his Freedom Movement party.
 The party has advocated green energy transition and sustainable development over Jansa's nation-centered narrative.
-The two blocks are projected to win an almost equal number of votes — around 20-25% — which would mean the composition and course of the future government could depend on which smaller groups pass the 4% election threshold.
-Jansa's SDS won the most votes in an election four years ago but could not initially find partners for a coalition government.
+The two blocs are projected to win an almost equal number of votes — around 20-25 percent — which would mean the composition and course of the future government could depend on which smaller groups pass the 4 percent election threshold.
+Jansa's SDS won the most votes in an election four years ago, but couldn't initially find partners for a coalition government.
 He took over after lawmakers from centrist and left-leaning groups switched sides following the resignation in 2020 of liberal Prime Minister Marjan Sarec.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)